About Scooters as a Vehicle Class

 I pursue ease, joy, and meaningfulness.
 Sometimes successfully.

-It’s a scooter, and you deserve to be warned that I’m going to low-key try to comvince you that it’s reasonable to buy yourself a scooter.
+It’s a scooter, and you deserve to be warned that I’m going to low-key try to convince you that it’s reasonable to buy yourself a scooter.
+For many potential readers, I must note that if one’s defaults are based in American-style road norms, it’s pretty hostile to scooters.

-A big part of this sort of vehicle usage in America is using it safely, especially given how american drivers sometimes treat bicyclists or pedestrians or other ‘vulnerable’ road users.
-With savvy, awareness, and skill one can traverse pretty much any environment unobtrusively, peacefully, quickly, even at night or in the cold, even if there is rush hour traffic.
+A big part of this sort of vehicle usage in America is, thus, using it safely, especially given how american drivers sometimes treat bicyclists or pedestrians or other ‘vulnerable’ road users.
+With savvy, awareness, and skill one can traverse pretty much any environment unobtrusively, peacefully, smoothly enough, even sometimes quickly, even at night or in the cold, even/especially if/when there is rush hour traffic.

 Lastly, you’re right to find “other people also using the road” to be the most dangerous part of using a scooter.
-If it was just you and empty asphalt, it would feel and would be much, must more safe.
+If it was just you and empty asphalt, it would feel and would be much more safe.

 But this can all be navigated safely, and the bump in mobility one gets by having a scooter, even if “just” for 1-3 mile trips, is quite distinctive.
 It’s fun and engaging, very inexpensive, and is a close-enough full replacement for a vehicle that to depend on a car but not have the option of something like a scooter also feels uncomfortable to me, now.